 You can read our blog post about: What is a business expense, and Tax Deductions You Can Enjoy as an S-Corp

-- As a Formations customer, where can we find information that Formations have in the record about us (expenses, any info that is due to submit for change by 2/15/21) is matching with the info we have?
+- As a Formations customer, where can we find information that Formations have in the record about us (expenses, any info that is due to submit for change by 2/15/21) is matching the info we have?